South Korea

 Jeju Island – a natural wonder and volcanic paradise

-After breakfast, we leave the hotel and head to Gimpo Airport for an internal flight to Jeju Island (duration: about 1 hour and 10 minutes).
+After breakfast, we leave the hotel and head towards Gimpo Airport for a domestic flight to Jeju Island (duration: about 1 hour and 10 minutes).

-Jeju Island is rightly considered one of the world's most breathtaking natural wonders.
-In addition to being a UNESCO Biosphere Reserve (2002), part of the World Natural Heritage (2007), and a Global Geopark (2010), it is also the only autonomous province in South Korea.
+Jeju Island is rightly known as one of the world's most stunning natural wonders.
+Besides being a UNESCO Biosphere Reserve (2002), part of the World Natural Heritage (2007), and a Global Geopark (2010), it's also the only self-governing province in South Korea.

-Its landscape is a true symphony of extinct volcanoes, azure beaches, and fishing villages that preserve the spirit of the island.
-The stone statues - strange, mystical, almost alive - watch over every corner.
+Its landscape is a true symphony of extinct volcanoes, azure beaches, and fishing villages that keep the island's spirit alive.
+Stone statues – strange, mystical, almost lifelike – stand watch over every corner.

-We'll take a panoramic tour of Jeju City, then experience something truly authentic – a traditional brewing experience.
-We will watch how a local alcoholic beverage, typical of the island, is prepared and, of course, we'll taste it.
+We will embark on a scenic tour of Jeju City, followed by something truly authentic – a traditional brewing experience.
+We’ll observe how a local alcoholic drink, typical of the island, is prepared, and of course, we'll taste it.

-In the afternoon, we will take a hike to the peak of Sungsan Ilchulbong, also known as the “Sunrise Peak” – because it's from here that the sun's rays first appear every morning.
-Formed over 10,000 years ago during a submarine volcanic eruption, today it stands 182 meters above the sea, with a preserved crater with a diameter of 600 m and a depth of 99 m, surrounded by dramatic sheer cliffs.
+In the afternoon, we look forward to ascending to the peak of Seongsan Ilchulbong, also known as the ‘Sunrise Peak’ – where the first rays of sunlight appear every morning.
+Formed over 10,000 years ago by an underwater volcanic eruption, it now rises 182 metres above the sea, with a preserved crater 600 m in diameter and 99 m deep, surrounded by dramatic sheer cliffs.

-The climb is about 1 km (30–40 minutes), and the descent about 20 minutes.
-The view from the top is more than rewarding – a feeling of endless freedom and beauty.
+The climb is about 1 km (30–40 minutes), and the descent takes around 20 minutes.
+The view from the top is more than rewarding – a sense of endless freedom and beauty.

 Accommodation at Kensington Resort Seogwipo 4*.